willyjamy/willyjamy.github.io/README.md

 youtube link: "https://www.youtube.com/watch?v=q5HiD5PNuck"

-4/30/24, i am going to then create a draft of
+4/30/24-5/2/24, i am going to then create a draft of the new chatbot joke so I can figure out if there are any other bugs and how to fix them